-In addition to my writing here and elsewhere, I occassionally appear on podcasts to discuss my work, career, accessibility, and more.
-You can see a list of these appearances by clicking here.
+In addition to my writing here and elsewhere, I co-host Accessible, a fortnightly podcast about accessibility in tech, alongside my friend Timothy Buck.
+I also occassionally appear on podcasts to discuss my work, accessibility, and more.
+You can see a list of these appearances here.

 My background is in special education and early childhood development.
 Prior to becoming a hired pen, I worked 11 years for my (then) local school district as a classrom paraeducator (teacher's aide) to students with moderate-to-severe special needs.
 The last 9 of those years were spent working with preschool-aged children—many of whom on the autism spectrum.

 Steven's Blog is written and produced solely by me.
 This is the place where I write and share.